dunossauro/tigre/docs/develop.md

-# development
+# Development

 If you like Tigre purpose and would like to contribute this page can help you.

-Tigre support only python3.7+ and you need version 3.7+ to develop.
-We recommend that you use `Pyenv` to manage many python enviroments.
+Tigre supports only python 3.7+ and you need version 3.7+ to develop.
+We recommend that you use `Pyenv` to manage many Python environments.
 Basic instructions can be found below.

 For develop we recommend `Poetry` and configuration can be found below too.

-To manipulate remote webdrivers, we has a `docker_test_image` on own reporsitory, but we recommends `Selenoid` containers.
-Are more stable
+To manipulate remote webdrivers, we have a `docker_test_image` on this repository, but we recommend `Selenoid` containers.
+They are more stable.

 ## Pyenv

 #### Installing Pyenv

-To install Pyenv, follow the [Pyenv repository](https://github.com/pyenv/pyenv) instructions to Unix-like, or [pyenv-win](https://github.com/pyenv-win/pyenv-win) to windows enviroments.
+To install Pyenv, follow the [Pyenv repository](https://github.com/pyenv/pyenv) instructions to Unix-like, or [pyenv-win](https://github.com/pyenv-win/pyenv-win) to windows environments.

 After installing, run this to check if it's all correctly done: